crazyfrogspb/RedditScore/docs/source/tokenizing.rst

 ['@crazyfrogspb', 'recommends', '/r/beardadvice']

-However, you might want to completely remove certain types of tokens (for example, it makes to remove subreddit names if you want to compute RedditScores for the Twitter data), or to replace them with special tokens.
+However, you might want to completely remove certain types of tokens (for example, it makes sense to remove subreddit names if you want to compute RedditScores for the Twitter data), or to replace them with special tokens.
 Well, it's your lucky day, CrazyTokenizer can do that!